FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Class-Notes.md

       git pull --ff-only upstream development
       git push origin development
       ```
-    - Show new directories in the FarmData2 repo in VSCodium.
+    - Show new directory in the FarmData2 repo in VSCodium.
+      - `02-HTML-CSS-Tutorials-Soln`
       - For the in class activities you can:
-        - Build from the branch you made for the tutorials.
+        - Start from the branch you made for the tutorials.
         - Or you can make a new branch from development and use the solution that I posted.
-    - Go to GitHub and synch the `development` branch.
-      - Show the `02-HTML-CSS-Tutorial-Soln` and `02-HTML-CSS-Application-Starter` folders.
     - Steps for synchronizing are in the [Git/GitHub Reference](../GitReference/GitReference.md).

 ## Linting and Pre-Commit Hooks